 How Do Bankruptcy Trustees Get Paid in New York?

 A trustee in bankruptcy is an entity or individual who is tasked with administering a bankruptcy estate.
-The bankruptcy laws specify the maximum compensation allowed and method of payment for bankruptcy trustees.
+The bankruptcy laws specify the maximum compensation allowed and the method of payment for bankruptcy trustees.
 The methods, amounts, and sources of compensation differ depending on whether Chapter 7 or 13 bankruptcy is declared.

 Chapter 7 Cases